lemonmade/react-stylish/docs/create.md

 })
 ```

-For details on what plugins are available and what "custom" rules they enable, see the [list of all built-in plugins]().
+For details on what plugins are available and what "custom" rules they enable, see the [list of all built-in plugins][bundled-plugins-url].

 ## Single Subcomponents